Barcode Long Island

 - Aquatic (freshwater) invertebrates (ex: insect larvae)

-- ANTS: We developed a number of ant-related resources to assist teams with collection, documentation, and processing of ant samples through our new US Ants citizen science program, implemented this past summer.
+- ANTS: We developed a number of ant-related resources to assist teams with collection, documentation, and processing of ant samples through our Barcoding US Ants citizen science program, implemented in 2020.
 Students participating in this campaign will join a national effort to document these underrepresented organisms in GenBank.

-- MOSQUITOES: Teams participating in a mosquito campaign are welcome to collect their own samples; the DNALC has three BG Sentinel-2 mosquito traps available for rent, or students can research and design their own.
-However, we also have mosquito samples available to provide to teams from both local and out-of-state health departments, as we look to expand our knowledge of these organisms beyond Long Island’s borders.
-This could be a great option for teams who are unable to collect samples this year due to current restrictions, or are worried about collecting a diverse set of samples late in the season.
+- MOSQUITOES: Teams participating in a mosquito campaign are welcome to collect their own samples; the DNALC has two BG Sentinel-2 mosquito traps available for rent, or students can research and design their own.
+However, we may be able to provide mosquito samples to teams from local health departments.
+This could be a great option for teams who are worried about collecting a diverse set of samples late in the season.

 A streamlined campaign proposal form is available under the BLI section of the Resources tab.
 Completed proposal forms will be uploaded by the mentor on the proposal database for each team participating in a campaign, in place of a full proposal.
 Campaign forms must contain all requested information, and will be reviewed by BLI staff for content, accuracy, and clarity.
-Campaign projects must still include an abstract and a hypothesis.
+Campaign projects must still include an abstract as well as a hypothesis and/or specific plan for collecting diverse or difficult to obtain specimens.

-As in previous years (should teams choose an “other” campaign project), please avoid projects focused on the collection of clams, crabs, oysters, snails, Phragmites, and most terrestrial plants due to their limited diversity, exhaustive previous documentation, and/or ease of taxonomic identification.
-Students who choose a terrestrial plant project will need to indicate why none of the above conditions are met for their proposed samples.
-Examples of acceptable terrestrial plant proposals: a team works with a conservation group at a park to barcode plants that are difficult to identify for trained professionals; or, a team finds resources which indicate a particular group of plants are highly diverse yet not well studied across Long Island.
+Please avoid projects focused on the collection of the same species (DNA barcoding is used for species identification) as well as clams, crabs, oysters, snails, and Phragmites, due to their limited diversity, exhaustive previous documentation, and/or ease of taxonomic identification.
+Students who choose a terrestrial plant project will also need to specify why none of the above conditions are met for their proposed samples.
+Examples of acceptable terrestrial plant proposals: a team works with a conservation group at a park to barcode plants that are difficult to identify for trained professionals; or, a team finds resources that indicate a particular group of plants (ex: ferns) are highly diverse yet not well studied across Long Island.
+If students feel they have a good reason to barcode a group of organisms listed in the exceptions, please contact us.

 Proposal Submission and Deadlines

-To create a team and submit a proposal, mentors will need to log in to the Teacher/Mentor Portal.
+To create a team and submit a proposal, mentors will need to log in to the DNA Barcoding Project Portal.
 New mentors will need to register to create a user name and password for the portal.
-Please register with the same email you used to sign up for a summer training workshop.
+Please register with the same email you used to sign up for a training workshop.

 Student proposals are reviewed on a rolling basis, but as in previous years we are providing multiple submission dates to help organize teams.
-The proposal review usually takes 1-2 weeks, though we hope the campaign forms will expedite this process.
-The FINAL deadline for initial submission will be Tuesday, December 8, 2020.
+The proposal review usually takes 1-2 weeks, though campaign project review may be expedited.
+The FINAL deadline for initial submission will be Tuesday, December 13, 2022.
 There will be no exceptions.

 BLI guidelines for participation can be found under the BLI section of Resources.
 Please review your students' proposals to ensure their proposed research meets our guidelines, includes appropriate references to the literature (as needed), and meets your writing standards before submission.